Summary for Episinus maculipes (Araneae)

 Although E. maculipes was first recorded in Britain in 1929 at Tiptree Heath, Essex (Hull 1934), the spider has never been refound at this location.
-The species was rediscovered in 1981 on the Isle of Wight (Hillyard 1983), and has subsequently been recorded from sites close to the coast between the Isle of Wight and East Cornwall, the Forest of Dean and more recently the New Forest and Dungeness.
+The species was rediscovered in 1981 on the Isle of Wight (Hillyard 1983), and has subsequently been recorded from sites close to the coast between the Isle of Wight and East Cornwall, the Forest of Dean and more recently the New Forest and Dungeness and ever more discoveries in new areas.
 An old record for Wheatfen Broad, Norfolk has resulted from the identification of old material (Nellist, 2009).
 It has been recorded from France and central and south-eastern Europe.

 Habitat and ecology

-Recorded from 13 hectads since 1992, with the number of known sites and records steadily increasing.
+Recorded from an increasing number of hectads since 1992, with the number of known sites and records steadily increasing.
 This species is no longer the rarity it once was: small populations probably occur in most suitable habitats along the south-west coast of the UK, but it may be under-recorded due to low population densities.

 Waterfront development and scrub clearance may pose some threat, but probably not generally at risk.